JubbeArt/removeddit/README.md

 Copy the Let's Encrypt config file for our site
 ```
 sudo mkdir /etc/letsencrypt/configs
-cp /var/www/removeddit/server-config/letsencrypt.conf /etc/letsencrypt/configs/removeddit.com.conf
+cp /srv/removeddit/site/production/letsencrypt.conf /etc/letsencrypt/configs/removeddit.com.conf
 ```

 In this config file change the domains and the email address for your own.
 The emails tells you when the certificates are close to expiring.

-This is when the webmasters start praying to God, for only He can deside the fate of the certbot.
-Forgive me Father, for I have committed.
+Pray to God and do this
 ```
 sudo certbot --config /etc/letsencrypt/configs/removeddit.com.conf certonly
 ```